GEORGETOWN, SC (WBTW) – Georgetown County’s Emergency Manager will soon retire after nearly 30 years with the county.

 Hodge began his career as a firefighter and EMT with the Murrells Inlet-Garden City Fire Department in 1986, the release said.
 In 1990, Hodge joined Midway Fire Rescue, where he served as a paramedic and battalion chief.
 He took the position of leader of Georgetown County Emergency Management in 2007, and as lead the county through five federally declared disasters since 2014.

 In 2011 and 2013, Hodge was named SC Emergency Manager of the Year, added the release.
-In 2015, Georgetown County Emergency Management was named Agency of the Year in 2015.
+In 2015, Georgetown County Emergency Management was named Agency of the Year.

 Hodge and his family plan to stay in the Murrells Inlet area following his retirement.